Best Cave Diving Destinations - Bluewater Dive Travel

 Best Cave Diving Destinations

-The mysterious world of cave diving offers exciting access to an intriguing underwater environment that has to be seen to be believed.
-From shallow caverns streaming with light to the deepest darkest holes and passageways, every cave system offers new and exciting discoveries.
-But be warned, exploring an underwater cave can be hazardous, even for those cave divers properly qualified and experienced to do so.
+The mysterious world of cave diving offers exciting access to an intriguing underwater environment that must be seen to be believed.
+Every cave system provides new and exciting discoveries, from shallow caverns streaming with light to the deepest, darkest holes and passageways.
+But be warned: exploring an underwater cave can be hazardous, even for cave divers who are appropriately qualified and experienced.
 Always dive within your qualification limits and with an experienced guide.

 Cave and cavern diving is not restricted to technical divers.
-Many cave systems offer a variety of experiences suitable for all levels of diver and snorkeler.
-These are great places to learn the art of cave diving beginning with a recreational cavern course, followed by an introduction to cave diving, and finally the full cave diving certification.
+Many cave systems offer a variety of experiences suitable for divers and snorkelers of all levels.
+These are great places to learn the art of cave diving, beginning with a recreational cavern course, an introduction to cave diving, and finally, the full cave diving certification.
 But what is the difference between cavern diving and cave diving?

 Cavern diving usually takes place in an overhead environment close to a cave mouth and within the light zone.
 This means there should always be some daylight illuminating the cavern.
-There are guidelines around the distance a cavern diver can explore away from the cave entrance.
-This varies depending on the agency but is normally around 130 feet (40m).
-These rules are in place for safety reasons, allowing less experienced divers a taste of the magical world of submerged caves whilst maintaining safe limits.
+There are guidelines around the distance a cavern diver can explore inside the cave entrance.
+This varies depending on the agency but is typically around 130 feet (40m).
+These rules are in place for safety reasons, allowing less experienced divers a taste of the magical world of submerged caves while maintaining safe limits.

 Cave Diving

-Any type of diving that involves going beyond the lightzone and deeper into a cave system than 130 feet (40m) is classed as cave diving.
+Any diving that involves going beyond the light zone and deeper into a cave system than 130 feet (40m) is called cave diving.
 Because of the extreme nature of this activity, the only limitations are those of the individual diver and their equipment.
-Cave diving is a potentially dangerous activity and should only be carried out by those properly qualified to do so.
+Cave diving is a potentially dangerous activity and should only be carried out by those with the proper training and qualifications.

 Pick a destination or scroll down to read the entire list: